dward2/BME547/Lectures/intro_to_git.md

 /c/Users/dwonl
 ```

-I would suggest creating a folder in which to keep all of your repositories for
+I would suggest creating a directory in which to keep all of your repositories
-this class.
+for this class.
 Create a folder called `repos` or `BME547` or such, as follows.

 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~